 (iii) because of this you face rejection and eternal separation from God

 (iv) but Jesus has come and offers you his righteousness

-(v) so repent, turn from your sinful ways and put your trust in him
+(v) so repent, turn to God and put your trust in him

 (vi) his desire is to see you reign in life by the power of his Spirit